-Component PI Scoring issues SG60 SG80 SG100 not cause serious or irreversible harm to habitat structure an function, considered i the basis of the area status 2.3.1.4 The UoA does not cause serious or irreversible harm to habitat structure and function, considered on the basis of the area (a) Less sensitive habitats The UoA is unlikely to reduce structure and function of less sensitive habitats to a point where there would be serious or irreversible harm.
-The UoA is highly unlikely to reduce structure and function of less sensitive habitats to a point where there would be serious or irreversible harm.
-There is evidence that the UoA is highly unlikely to reduce structure and function of less sensitive habitats to a point where there would be serious or irreversible harm. covered by the governance body(ies) responsible for fisheries management in the area(s) where the UoA operates. (b) More sensitive habitats The UoA is unlikely to reduce structure and function of more sensitive habitats to a point where there would be serious or irreversible harm.
+Component PI Scoring issues SG60 SG80 SG100 2.3.1 The UoA does not cause serious or irreversible harm to habitat structure and function, considered on the basis of the area sensitive habitats structure and function of less sensitive habitats to a point where there would be serious or irreversible harm . reduce structure and function of less sensitive habitats to a point where there would be serious or irreversible harm . highly unlikely to reduce structure and function of less sensitive habitats to a point where there would be serious or irreversible harm. covered by the governance body(ies) responsible for fisheries management in the area(s) where the UoA operates. (b) More sensitive habitats The UoA is unlikely to reduce structure and function of more sensitive habitats to a point where there would be serious or irreversible harm.
 The UoA is highly unlikely to reduce structure and function of more sensitive habitats to a point where there would be serious or irreversible harm.
-There is evidence that the UoA does not hinder the recoveryis highly unlikely to reduce structure and function of more sensitive habitats to a point where there would be serious or irreversible harm.
+There is evidence that the UoA is highly unlikely to reduce structure and function of more sensitive habitats to a point where there would be serious or irreversible harm.

-SA3.11.1 The team shall assess the habitats component in relation to the effects of the UoA on the structure and function of the habitats impacted by the UoA.

-- a.
-Each different habitat shall be scored as a separate element. - If there is insufficient information for assessment of PI 2.3.1, the team shall use the RBF Consequence Spatial Analysis (CSA) (as defined by A2.1.2 in the MSC Fisheries Standard Toolbox). - c.
-The team may use the RBF CSA even if there is sufficient information to assess PI 2.3.1. - SA3.11.2 If a benthic habitat is being assessed, the team shall recognise habitats based on the following habitat characteristics:
+- SA3.11.1 The team shall assess the habitats component in relation to the effects of the UoA on the structure and function of the habitats impacted by the UoA. - a.
+Each different habitat shall be scored as a separate element. - b.
+If there is insufficient information for assessment of PI 2.3.1, the team shall use the RBF Consequence Spatial Analysis (CSA) (as defined by A2.1.2 in the MSC Fisheries Standard Toolbox). - c.
+The team may use the RBF CSA even if there is sufficient information to assess PI 2.3.1. - SA3.11.2 If a benthic habitat is being assessed, the team shall recognise habitats based on the following habitat characteristics: - a.
+Substratum sediment type. - b.
+Geomorphology seafloor topography. - c.
+Biota characteristic floral and/or faunal group(s). - SA3.11.3 The team shall determine and justify which habitats impacted by the UoA are less sensitive or more sensitive, as follows: - a.
+The team shall define a less sensitive habitat as a habitat that would be able to recover to at least 80% of its unimpacted structure and function within 20 years if fishing were to cease entirely.